myscriptbox-org/deb-publish-simple/README.md

 ### --license
 shows the program's license.

-### distro.release.arg [obj] -add-default
+### distrib.release.arg [obj] -show-direct-install
-This command adds a default distro/release for which to publish the programs.
+This command shows the direct installation instructions for the distrib/release specified.
 Example:
-**deb-publish-simple** distro.release ubuntu raring -add-default
+**deb-publish-simple** distrib.release ubuntu raring -show-direct-install

-### distro.release.arg [obj] -remove-default
+### distrib.release.arg [obj] -remove-default
-This command removes a default distro/release for which to publish the scriptbox programs for.
+This command removes a default distrib/release for which to publish the scriptbox programs for.
 Example:
-**deb-publish-simple** distro.release ubuntu raring -remove-default
+**deb-publish-simple** distrib.release ubuntu raring -remove-default

-### distro-releases -show
+### distrib.release.arg [obj] -show-deb-client-install
-This command shows the default distro/releases to which to publish programs.
+This command shows the **deb-client** installation instructions for the distrib/release specified.
 Example:
+**deb-publish-simple** distrib.release ubuntu raring -show-deb-client-install

+### distrib.release.arg [obj] -add-default
+This command adds a default distrib/release for which to publish the programs.
+Example:
+**deb-publish-simple** distrib.release ubuntu raring -add-default

+### distrib-releases -show
+This command shows the default distrib/releases to which to publish programs.
+Example:
-**deb-publish-simple** distro-releases -show
+**deb-publish-simple** distrib-releases -show

 ### file [obj] -show
 This command shows all the default values for **defaults** or **domain**.
 Example: